juranga/iotc-csv-simulation/README.md

 Any pre-existing Azure Resource that you would like to reuse can be easily specified by navigating to the `default.params.json` file under the *Templates* folder in the current directory.
 In this file, you can edit any of the sections shown below to map them to your pre-existing resources.
 It is important that you do not change the numbering in these parameters, as that will provision the resources incorrectly.
-If the resource already exists, please change the names to match those for which already exist, and change the value of "exists" in purple to `true`.
+If the resource already exists, please change the names to match those that already exist, and change the value of "exists" in purple to `true`.
 ![Default Param setting](Images/defaultparams.png)

 #### Pre-existing IoT Central Application Administration